JockLawrie/JuliaFromScratch.jl/docs/src/writing_functions.md

 ## Add a package programatically

-First let's add the `Dates` package to the project, so that we can use the functinality that is provides.
+First let's add the `Dates` package to the project, so that we can use the functinality that it provides.
 See the [Dates](https://docs.julialang.org/en/v1/stdlib/Dates/) package in Julia's standard library for details of the available functionality.
 Open Julia and type the following:

 ```julia
 cd("C:\\Users\\username\\code\\MyFirstProject")  # Navigate to the project directory (alter as required).